socomsystems/documentation/user_manual/userpreferences.rst

 To access your personal settings:

-1. Click on your profile picture in the top, right corner of your Nextcloud instance.
+1. Click on your profile picture in the top, right corner of your cyfrSpaces instance.

    The Personal Settings Menu opens.

    .. figure:: images/oc_personal_settings_dropdown.png
-      :alt: screenshot of user menu at top-right of Nextcloud Web GUI
+      :alt: screenshot of user menu at top-right of cyfrSpaces Web GUI

    *Personal Settings Menu*